FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 ### Scenario 2 - Data science

 !!! assignment
-    **You want to evaluate the impact of metal intercalation on molecular crystals.
+    **You want to evaluate the impact of the metal used in _Metal Organic Frameworks_ (MOFs).
-    Maybe, if you find enough high-quality data, even train a machine-learned model.
+    Maybe, if you find enough high-quality data, you can even train a machine-learned model.
-    Specifically, you are interested in predicting the HOMO-LUMO energy gap for molecules with XXXX.**
+    Specifically, you are interested in predicting the band gap [^1].**

-    _Note:_ this scenario assumes that you at least skimmed scenario 1.
+    [^1]: The band gap is the solid state counterpart of the HOMO-LUMO energy gap.

+    In this exercise, you will learn how to:

+    - customize the entries table.
+    - use the search bar.
+    - the "OR" filter stacking.

+In this scenario our objective is more vaguely defined, so we will **start by exploring** the database before focusing in.
+A good overview is fundamental for spotting interesting data.
+As you will have noticed, our main tool here is the **entries list** (supplemented by the statistics).
+Unfortunately, the default columns (Entry "Name", the Hill "Formula", "Entry type", "Upload time", and "Authors") are not that helpful when exploring the _materials space_.
+To **choose new columns**, **click on the three vertical slots** on the upper-right corner, opposite to "search results".
+You will be presented by a selection box menu of various quantities.
+**Deselect**

+- "Name": it contains similar information as both "Formula" and "Entry Type",
+- "Upload time": we do not care for now about when the data was uploaded,
+- "Author": dito,

+and instead **select**

+- "Dimensionality": to distinguish whether we are dealing with bulk, surface, or molecules.
+- "Crystal system": the symmetry of the supercell.
+- "Space group symbol": the symmetry of the atomic coordinates inside the supercell.
+- "Comments": just to give us a bit more context, if needed.

+The 3 first selections can all be found under "Material" > "Structure".
+Let us furthermore **sort alphabetically by (Hill) "Formula"**.
+The column that is being used for sorting has an arrow next to its name.
+The direction of this arrow decides the ordering: ascending / alphabetical (up) or descending / reverse alphabetical (down).
+**Click on column header** to use it for sorting.
+The default ordering will be up.
+By clicking the same column header again, you can toggle it.

+!!! success
+    You should now have a view in front of you similar to the reference figure.
+    There is **little room for deviation**, since the **horizontal column order** is predetermined (matching the one in the selection box menu).
+    Similarly, there can only be **one column for sorting** at a time.

+...

+To real use a **dataset** for machine-learning, it should be **homogeneous** across its entire setup, safe for the variables that we are interested in.
+Most of the data on NOMAD is _Density Functional Theory_ (DFT), with some GW and classical forcefields.
+GW would overall be better for high-quality band gaps, but DFT will end up being more useful due to its sheer number of entries.
+Just as with forcefields, DFT is mostly determined by the choice of density functional.

+Hybrid functionals are the norm for organic systems and the most popular in solid state by far are HSE06 and HSE03.
+You probably have a good instinct of where to find them by now in the side menu (under "DFT").
+But opening and closing the side panes while keeping an eye on the entries list is quite the hassle.
+As you get more familiarized with the range of filters, there is a faster alternative.
+**Click into the search bar** (above the entries list) to start typing.
+**Write "dft."** and you should see a list of suggestion come up.
+We are looking for the functional, so **select "results.simulation.method.dft.xc_functional_names"**.
+That would be the full filter name.
+To set the values, **start typing "=HSE"** and **select both "HYB_GGA_XC_HSE03" and "HYB_GGA_XC_HSE06"**, both very prominent hybrids in solid state.

+!!! tip
+    xc_functional

+Hold on.
+How can an entry contain 2 exchange-correlation functionals at once?
+Are we maybe filtering for workflows that contain both?
-    If anything is unclear, please take a look there first.
+For your answer, take a look at the side menu.

+!!! success
+    You will find the same chips as usual under "DFT".
+    Only now, "HYB_GGA_XC_HSE03" and "HYB_GGA_XC_HSE06" are separated by the connector "OR" rather than "AND".
+    Just as the name suggests, the logic condition is different in this case.
+    Our "XC Functional Names" filter as not been narrowed down, but extend to search for both options.

-Similar to scenario 1, we can go about formulating this query in various ways.
-Since the observable of our model is the most specifically formulated, we start by filtering for all entries that have a **HOMO-LUMO gap**.
+Similar to scenario 1, we can go about formulating this query in various ways. <!-- Since the observable of our model is the most specifically formulated, we start by filtering for all entries that have a **HOMO-LUMO gap**. -->
 You may have noticed the **filter group "Properties"** on your first scroll through the side menu.
 Under here you can find the results extracted from the entries.
-Typically, these will also be what a supervised machine-learned attempts to predict.
+Typically, these will also be what a supervised machine-learned model attempts to predict.
 **Go through the filter subgroups**, looking for our observable.

 !!! tip